semantix/ADLLoader/README.md

             </snapshots>
 </repository>
 ```
-* All Other previous instructions are part of this library - ADLLoader.
+* All Other previous instructions are part of this library - ADLWorks.